-Speed calculator is a tool that helps you determine average speed based on distance and time.
-Whether it's a test drive of your brand new car, your last jogging run or bike trip, if you want to know how to find average speed this calculator will come in handy.
+This speed calculator is a tool that helps you determine the average speed of a moving object based on the distance traveled over a certain time traveled.
+Whether you are test-driving your brand-new car or just going for a quick jog or cycle, if you want to know how to find average speed, this calculator will come in handy.

 Average speed formula